Stuycs-K/finalprojectapcs-4-fenton-seth-shah-jai/PROTOTYPE.md

 How you are breaking down the project and who is responsible for which parts.

-Full Nation Class With All Indicator Methods Complete and Reigons Specified:
 5/26/2025

-Seth and Jai will both work on this
+Full Nation Class With All Indicator Methods Complete and Reigons Specified- Seth and Jai

 Early stage government budget control interface - Seth